SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 # Active Directory Azure Lab

 This lab demonstrates how to deploy and configure an Active Directory domain in Microsoft Azure.
 Active Directory (AD) is a system used to manage users, computers, and resources in a network.
-In this lab, we will create a domain controller, join a client computer to the domain, create users and organizational units, and apply security settings.
-Each step includes explanations so that even someone unfamiliar with AD or Azure can understand the purpose and process.
+In this lab, we create a domain controller, join a client computer to the domain, create users and organizational units, and apply security settings.
+Each step includes explanations and instructions so even someone unfamiliar with AD or Azure can follow along.

 ---